 Cooking turkey to the right temperature is crucial to ensure food safety and avoid the risk of foodborne illnesses.
 The minimum safe temperature for cooking turkey is 165°F (74°C).
 This temperature kills any harmful bacteria, such as salmonella, that may be present in the turkey.

-See also How to cook black fungus
+See also How to cook bacon in the oven without splattering

 To measure the turkey’s internal temperature accurately, use a food thermometer.
 Insert it into the thickest part of the turkey, making sure it does not touch the bone.
 The thermometer should read 165°F (74°C) when the turkey is fully cooked.